gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 divisive, and it's... it's not going to happen given the large number of people who would object to the project.
 So, how would you respond to Gray's contention here?

-**************************

-PP: Well, those... to my mind, they're two separate things.
-So, having different cultural and religious groups live, in harmony, I suppose, has nothing to do with liberalism.
-It's happened before liberalism, it's happened since.
+PP: Well, to my mind, they're two separate things.
+So, having different cultural and religious groups live in harmony has nothing to do with liberalism.
+It happened before liberalism, it's happened since.
 I'm currently sitting in Budapest.
 I was down in Serbia a few weeks ago.

-PP: We are close to the border here.
-There are minarets with the... with the crescent taken down all over the little towns here.
+We are close to the border here.
+There are minarets with the with the crescent taken down all over the little towns here.

-PP: And what I'm saying there is that this region occasionally lived in harmony with various religious groups, and it occasionally lived in conflict with those religion groups, being the Ottoman Turk Muslims, and the various Christian denominations, from the Orthodox in Serbia to the Catholics and
+And what I'm saying there is that this region occasionally has had harmony between various religious groups, and it occasionally lived where there was conflict between those religion groups: the Ottoman Turk Muslims, and the various Christian denominations, from the Orthodox in Serbia to the Catholics and Lutheran population in Hungary.

-PP: Lutheran population, and...

-PP: in Hungary.
 Now, these people found a nice solution in the form of the Austro-Hungarian monarchy, or previously the Austrian monarchy.

-PP: It was quite a stable situation, and although it is kind of controversial to say, after a few drinks, most people in the region will admit that the Austro-Hungarian monarchy was a pretty good way of running things.
+It was quite a stable situation, and although it is kind of controversial to say, after a few drinks, most people in the region will admit that the Austro-Hungarian monarchy was a pretty good way of running things.
 It was not a liberal entity at all, the Austro-Hungarian monarchy.
 It was Catholic.
 It was quite Catholic, quite aggressively Catholic, but tolerant.

+**************************

 PP: tolerant.
 So I'll just give you an example of that.
 In Romania, I visited a Kolish forest, they call it here.